angelawang24/eau2/report/doc.md

 are objects of this class.

 The KV store supports functions such as put(k,v), get(k), and getAndWait(k).
-## ##
-ayer 2: Abstractions Dataframe: The DataFrame class represents the dataframe and has fields: ObjectArray* columns_, which stores the columns of the dataframe, Schema* schema_, which represents the schema of the dataframe, size_t num_rows_, which represents the number of rows currently added to this dataframe, size_t num_cols_, which represents the number of rows currently added to this dataframe.
-DataFrame supports add_column, get_column, get_int, get_bool, get_float, get_string, set (int, bool, float, string), fill_row, add_row, map, pmap, filter, and print.
-The serialize function is overwritten in Dataframe to include the schema, the number of rows and the actual dataframe represented as an array of columns to make it easier to deserialize in the future.
-Schema: The Schema class represents the schema of the dataframe; that is it tells how many rows and columns are in the dataframe, what the names are of these rows and columns, and what the types of each column are.
-The fields include: size_t numCol_, which stores the number of columns in the dataframe, size_t numRow_, which stores the number of rows in the data frame, StringArray* cTypes_, which is a list of the types of each column in the dataframe.
-Operations on the schema
-include: copying the schema, adding columns, adding rows, returning names, indices, and numbers of rows and columns, returning types of columns, and telling whether a schema and an object are equivalent.
-Column: The Column class represents the columns in the dataframe.
-Similar to the Array class, the Column class is an Object that is never directly used; instead, there exist classes that extend the class called BoolColumn, FloatColumn, IntColumn, and StringColumn.
-Unlike the Array class, there is no ObjectColumn since these columns represent the actual columns in the dataframe, and the dataframe does not allow columns of any type other than Bool, Float, Int, and String, so there will never be any need for a column that holds Objects.
-The BoolColumn, FloatColumn, IntColumn, and StringColumn classes each contain a field arr_, which is an array that matches the type of element this column is meant to hold.
-For example, the BoolColumn contains an BoolArray** arr_.
-The Column field len_ refers to the number of elements in this Array.
-The Column field num_elements refers to the number of elements in the Column.
-These numbers can be, but do not have to be, equal.
-Instead of directly storing all of the elements in the Column, arr_ stores a list of pointers to other Arrays of fixed size.
-These fixed-size arrays store the Column's elements directly.
-In this way, when we increase the size of the Column, we don't have to copy over any payload, we only have to copy over the pointers to the fixed-size arrays.
-This is better, not only because we're copying over pointers instead of payload, but also because instead of having to do one copy for every element in the column, we do one copy for (number of elements in the column) divided by the size of the fixed-size ar themselves support operations of push_back, remove, get, set, size, which

 ## Open Questions: ##
 We assume that when the first node starts up, it holds all of the data from the KV Store, and then when more nodes are added to the system,